Pavan-1997/Linux-Shell_Basic_Commands/README.md

   bash is commonly used

-  Earlier there was a link between #!/bin/sh to #!/bin/bash
+  Earlier there was a soft link between #!/bin/sh to #!/bin/bash

-  Now in ubuntu there is a link between #!/bin/sh to #!/bin/dash
+  Now in ubuntu there is a soft link between #!/bin/sh to #!/bin/dash

 - `cat`